holochain/docs-pages/src/pages/references/glossary.md

 #### Fork (DNA)

 To change a [DNA](#dna) in a way that doesn't alter its behavior, resulting in a new hash for the DNA that gives it a separate [DHT](#distributed-hash-table-dht).
-Forking is most easily done by passing a [hashspace UID](#hashspace-uid) at DNA installation time.
+Forking is most easily done by passing a [network seed](#network-seed) at DNA installation time.

 #### Fork (source chain)